patmanteau/REL/README.md

 ## Contact

 If you find any bugs or experience difficulties when using REL, please create a issue on this Github page.
-If you have any specific questions with respect to our research with REL, please email [Mick van Hulst](mailto:mick.vanhulst@gmail.com).
+If you have any specific questions with respect to our research with REL, please email [Faegheh Hasibi](mailto:f.hasibi@cs.ru.nl).

 ## Acknowledgements